sonam2905/face-recognition-/README.md

-# face-recognition-
-in this tutorial , i am going to show you face recognition using python .
+# learn face recognition using python opencv in just few lines of code.